ahuacate/deluge/README.md

 Tasks to be performed are:
 - [ ] 1.00 Configure Deluge Preferences
-- [ ] 2.00 Download deluge-postprocess.sh script for FileBot
+- [ ] 2.00 Download the FileBot deluge-postprocess.sh script for Deluge
 - [ ] 3.00 How to Log into Deluge
 - [ ] 00.00 Patches & Fixes